"Ham radio" (a.k.a. Amateur Radio) can be described as CB radios on steroids. To broadcast, you need a federal license

 Ham operators can be called upon by police, fire, EMS, and even the military as a backup communication infrastructure should their own equipment fail, and cell phones don't work.
 There are ham radio satellites, and even the International Space Station has ham equipment on it.

-The pics below show the radio I bought.
+The pics below show the radio I own.
 It's a dual band (2 meter, 70 CM) radio that can transmit at 1, 4, and 8 watts.
-At 8 watts, I'll be able to reach a number of repeaters that have HUGE coverage all over eastern Ontario and western Quebec.
-Should be fun!
+At 8 watts, I can reach a number of repeaters that have HUGE coverage all over eastern Ontario and western Quebec.
+Lotsa fun!